Knowledge base

 - Save the current content of an email account:

-- in duplicate all current content to an emergency box,
+- by duplicating all current content to a backup mailbox,

-This guide contains essential resources to get started with your VPS Cloud or VPS Lite proposed by Infomaniak.
+This guide contains essential resources to help you get started with your VPS Cloud or VPS Lite offered by Infomaniak.

 Preamble